MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/nuget.md

 ## Publish NuGet packages to an external feed

-To publish your NuGet packages to external feeds or public registries, such as feeds in other Azure DevOps organizations or on platforms like *nuget.org*, you must set up a service connection for authentication first.
+To publish your NuGet packages to a feed in a different Azure DevOps organization, you must first create a personal access token (PAT) in the target organization.
+Navigate to the organization hosting your target feed and [Create a personal access token](../..organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) with **Packaging** > **Read & write** scope.
+Once the PAT is created, copy and store it in a secure location, as you'll need it in the following section to set up a service connection.

-1. Sign in to your Azure DevOps organization, and then navigate to your project.
+1. Sign in to the Azure DevOps organization where your pipeline will run, and then navigate to your project.

 1. Navigate to your **Project settings** > **Service connections**.

 1. Select **New service connection**, select **NuGet**, and then select **Next**.

-1. Select **ApiKey** for the **Authentication method**, and then enter your **Feed URL**.
-Provide your **Username** and **Password**, give your service connection a name, and check **Grant access permission to all pipelines** if applicable to your scenario.
+1. Select **External Azure DevOps Server** as the **Authentication method**, and then enter your target **Feed URL**.
+Paste the **Personal Access Token** you created earlier, provide a name for your service connection, and check **Grant access permission to all pipelines** if applicable to your scenario.

 1. Select **Save** when you're done.